What to expect

 -

-If you need an extra drink or snack in between these times, you can prepare these for yourself in the ward kitchen unit, and if you need assistance, please do ask one of the Rehab Assistants to help you.
+If you need an extra drink or snack between these times, you can prepare them yourself in the ward kitchen unit.
+If you need assistance, please ask one of the Healthcare Support Assistants to help you.

 When can my visitors come?